Plan Your Visit

 - Find a great holiday gift in the Garden Shop during their annual Champagne 'n Shopping event in November (check the calendar for more information).

-- Take a holiday cooking, gardening or floral arranging class (check the calendar for adult education courses).
+- Take a holiday cooking, gardening or floral arranging class (view Adult Education Classes & Course Catalog).

 - Observe horticultural staff as they prune deciduous shrubs and trees.